 If you have limb pain, swelling, burning, or sensitivity, complex regional pain syndrome might be the reason.
-At Pain Medicine Group in Sarasota and Oviedo, Florida, interventional pain medicine specialists offer a variety of treatments to alleviate your discomfort and help you live life to its fullest.
+At Pain Medicine Group in Sarasota, Oviedo and greater Orlando area, Florida, interventional pain medicine specialists offer a variety of treatments to alleviate your discomfort and help you live life to its fullest.
 Call the office to schedule an appointment, or book one online today.

 Complex regional pain syndrome is a type of ongoing pain that often affects your arms or legs.
 It could appear after a stroke, heart attack, or injury, but its cause isn’t entirely clear.
 Treatment at Pain Medicine Group can give you the pain relief you need to maximize your quality of life.

 What are the symptoms of complex regional pain syndrome?